joona111/Simulation-Project/README.md

 +++ Implemented by editing configuration between calls to run_for()
 - Patient process records its own treatment times only at key events, so partially completed processes (at simulation end time) do not count towards result data.
 - When editing the amount of facilities staffed, note that patients currently in a facility take priority, and their processes are not interrupted.
++++ This may temporarily result in the queue length of a facility exceeding the true value.
+Can be accounted for after sim in result analysis, if required.
 - UX is not critical to the task, so some failsafes are not implemented:
 +++ Exceeding maximum facility total mid-sim will cause error. (staffed > total)
 +++ Editing facility total mid-sim can cause error. (total > resource capacity)